Schneegans/Burn-My-Windows/docs/how-to-create-new-effects.md

 ### 1. Expanding the Schema

-For enabling the new effect, the boolean settings keys `simple-fade-open-effect`, `simple-fade-close-effect`, and `simple-fade-animation-time` are required.
+For enabling the new effect, the boolean settings keys `simple-fade-enable-effect` and `simple-fade-animation-time` are required.
 In this example, we also add a floating point value for storing another property of the effect - we will use them later in the tutorial.
 Just copy the XML code below to the file [`schemas/org.gnome.shell.extensions.burn-my-windows.gschema.xml`](../schemas/org.gnome.shell.extensions.burn-my-windows.gschema.xml).
 Just remember to replace `simple-fade` with your custom name!